-Questions should be directed to Kevin Dvorak, Chair of the CCRGIP Selection Committee.
+Questions should be directed to Laura Benton Chair of the CCRGIP Selection Committee.

 Dr. Scott Whiddon is the Writing Center director at Transylvania University in Lexington, KY.
 He currently serves as the Kentucky representative to SWCA.
 His current research interests include course-embedded peer-to-peer tutoring models and writing center assessment.
 He also plays guitar and collects rare rock and soul vinyl records.
 The title of his project is "Writing Fellows Pilot Study."